LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 The ``tiled()`` function accepts a Conduit node containing options that influence how the mesh is generated.
 If the options contain a ``tile`` node that contains a 2D blueprint topology, the first supplied topology will be used to override the default tile pattern.
+The ``tile`` node may contain additional options.
+An important set of options define the left, right, bottom, and top sets of points within the supplied tile pattern.
+The values in the ``left`` option identify the list of points that define the left edge of the tile.
+These are indices into the coordset and the values should be in consecutive order along the edge.
+Opposite point sets must match.
+In other words, the left and right point sets must contain the same number of points and they need to proceed along their edges in the same order.
+The same is true of the bottom and top point sets.
+The optional ``translate/x`` and ``translate/y`` options determine the tile spacing.
+If the translation values are not given, they will be determined from the coordset extents.

+The remaining options described are not part of the ``tile`` node.
 The ``reorder`` option indicates the type of point and element reordering that will be done.
 Reordering can improve cache-friendliness.
 The default is to reorder points and elements, using "kdtree" method.
 Passing "none" or an empty string will prevent reordering.
 The name of the mesh can be given by passing a ``meshname`` option string.
 Likewise, the name of the boundary mesh can be supplied using the ``boundarymeshname`` option.
-The optional ``translate/x`` and ``translate/y`` options determine the tile spacing.
-If the translation values are not given, they will be determined from the coordset extents.
 The output mesh topology will store its integer connectivity information as index_t by default.
 The precision of the integer output can turned to int32 by passing a ``datatype`` option containing the "int", "int32", "integer" strings.

-An important set of options define the left, right, bottom, and top sets of points within the supplied tile pattern.
-The values in the ``left`` option identify the list of points that define the left edge of the tile.
-These are indices into the coordset and the values should be in consecutive order along the edge.
-Opposite point sets must match.
-In other words, the left and right point sets must contain the same number of points and they need to proceed along their edges in the same order.
-The same is true of the bottom and top point sets.

 The ``tiled()`` function also accepts options that simplify the task of generating mesh domains for a multi-domain dataset.
 The coordinate extents of the current mesh domain are given using